 - Virtual Networking Events.
 Through eight-minute text-based chats, you can share experiences, exchange career tips and build your professional network in one-on-one, real-time conversations.
 These hour-long events will happen monthly or bi-monthly, and some will include current students.

-- Regional Chapters.
-These are being reestablished in eight key areas around the country: the Puget Sound area, Hawai'i, Portland, Salem and the Willamette Valley, the Bay Area, Southern California, D.C. and New York City.
+- Regional Chapters and Organizations.
+Be active in your regional Chapter (Puget Sound, Hawai'i, Portland, Salem and the Willamette Valley, Bay Area, Southern California, D.C. and New York City) or other affinity groups like the PDX Law Alumni Network and Nike Bearcats.
 Watch for events happening in your area and consider coordinating networking mixers or other career events.
 We will help!